geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 And that's why it makes it faster, because if it was

 ##### **Ignaciosica** [[00:22:05](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=1325)]
-Like basically the...
+Like basically the..
 Sorry.

 ##### **Geohot** [[00:22:08](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=1328)]
 You can look to see if it's doing anything like that, but I'd be surprised by it.
 I'll link the instructions in the NVIDIA hardware channel.
-They're called...
+They're called..
 There's like bulk copy and non-bulk copy.
 So I would be surprised if the compiler is capable of inferring that, but you can check.

 ##### **Ignaciosica** [[00:22:26](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=1346)]
 Yeah.
 Not for NVIDIA.
-I tested it in my Mac, and it did so, but...
+I tested it in my Mac, and it did so, but..

 ##### **Geohot** [[00:22:35](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=1355)]
 Oh, the Mac's doing it.